-There are a few things you'll want to think about before you start university, especially if this is the first time you've lived away home.
+There are a few things you'll want to think about before you start university, especially if this is the first time you've lived away from home.

 When you apply for university, make sure to tick the disability box on your UCAS application.
-This means that the university you go to will already have a record that you have Type 1 diabetes and that you might need to have extra support.
+This means that the university you go to will already have a record that you have type 1 diabetes and that you might need to have extra support.

 Moving your care

 You should move your GP if you're moving away from home for university.
 This is because they're your gateway to all the healthcare services in your new area.

 Moving your care will mean if you have an emergency you have a team you know to help you.
 This won't only help you manage your diabetes, but also your general health.